What Is Gemel Yeladim?

 Every child registered in Israel automatically receives a Gemel Yeladim account.
 Here is how the contributions flow:

-- Base government deposit: ביטוח לאומי (Bituach Leumi) deposits NIS 50 per month per child automatically.
+- Base government deposit: ביטוח לאומי (Bituach Leumi) deposits NIS 58 per month per child automatically (2026 figure; the amount is CPI-indexed and has risen from the NIS 50 launch level in 2017).
 This happens whether you do anything or not.

-- Parent top-up option: You can instruct Bituach Leumi to divert an additional NIS 50 per month from your child allowance (Kitzvat Yeladim) into the account.
-When you do this, the government matches that NIS 50 with another NIS 50 of its own.
+- Parent top-up option: You can instruct Bituach Leumi to divert an additional NIS 58 per month from your child allowance (Kitzvat Yeladim) into the account.
+This top-up comes out of the allowance you already receive; there is no separate government-matched deposit on top of it.

-- Total with matching: NIS 50 (base) + NIS 50 (your contribution from the allowance) + NIS 50 (government match) = NIS 150/month flowing into your child's account.
+- Total with the top-up: NIS 58 (base government deposit) + NIS 58 (your contribution diverted from the allowance) = NIS 116/month flowing into your child's account.

 When the account is first created, Bituach Leumi assigns a default fund manager.
 You are not stuck with this choice.
 There are over a dozen licensed fund managers offering Gemel Yeladim accounts, and you can switch at any time without penalty.